 Duan Wu Festival (端午节), Dragon Boat Festival, Dumpling Festival.
 Whatever name we call it, this day is about the time honoured tradition of stuffing our faces with the fragrant, savoury, and most times greasy glutinous rice dumplings we call Bak Chang (meat dumplings) in Singapore.
-This year’s Duan Wu Festival falls on Tuesday, 30 May, so it is an opportune time for me to share some wine pairing tips with some of the most common varieties of this ubiquitous, leave wrapped, pyramid shaped goodie.
+This year’s Duan Wu Festival falls on Tuesday, 3 June, so it is an opportune time for me to share some wine pairing tips with some of the most common varieties of this ubiquitous, leaf wrapped, pyramid shaped goodie.
 I hope as you reach out for another dumpling, you will have the chance to try out some of my recommendations.

 I recommend pairing this bak chang with a dry sparkling wine that is medium bodied and has a good acidity balance.
 I want bubbles and acid to keep my mouth (and stomach) fresh while having a little bit of sugar in the wine to match the bak chang’s sweetness.
 A sparkling wine with Chardonnay as a component will do nicely.